drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 3. Objectives
 Our proposed student accommodation system aims to achieve the following objectives:

-1. **Specific:** Create an automated system for home allocation that cuts the time needed by 50%.<br>
+1. **Specific:** Create an efficient system for hostel room allocation that cuts the time needed by 50%.<br>
-**Measurable:** To determine the reduction in allocation time, do a time audit before and after the new process is implemented.<br>
+**Measurable:** Determine the reduction in allocation time by doing a comparism before and after the new system is implemented.<br>
-**Achievable:** Work together to establish the automated housing allocation procedure with the university's IT division.<br>
+**Achievable:** Work together to establish the allocation procedure with the student accomodation admistrators and the KTDI staff.<br>
 **Relevant:** The objective supports streamlining and enhancing efficiency in the housing allocation procedure.<br>
 **Time-bound:** The objective will be achieved within the first year of the project.